NEA Big Read – Out in the Community

 .

-PVMA launched its 7th NEA BIG READ grant in 2021
+PVMA launches its 8th NEA BIG READ grant in November, 2024

 Programming has included: art and interpretive exhibits; music, dance, and theater performances; Big Reads for Young Readers; book discussions; author talks–in-person and via zoom; and craft nights at local gathering spots.
 Our partners have ranged from libraries, museums, theater groups, restaurants, visual artists, state parks, public television, public and alternative schools, community colleges, veteran’s groups, and literacy programs.